Design-Based Inference under Random Potential Outcomes: Simulation Study

 We consider two data-generating mechanisms.
 Throughout, treatment assignment is generated independently as $z_i\sim\mathrm{Bernoulli}(0.5)$ for each unit $i\in\{1,\dots,n\}$.
 Unit-level covariates and parameters are drawn independently according to

 Inference is conducted under a sharp-null formulation that specifies unit-level contrasts.
 In the size experiments, the centring term is taken to be the true unit-level contrast $\theta_i(\tilde y_i)$.
 In the power experiments, we instead impose the null specification $\theta_i(\tilde y_i)\equiv 0$ and evaluate rejection frequencies under this centring.
-This choice is made for implementation convenience.
-Since the test statistics depend only on the difference between the centring term and the true contrast, reversing the null and alternative would lead to identical rejection behaviour.
-The present setup allows size and power to be assessed with only a change in the centring specification, without otherwise modifying the simulation code.

 Local dependence is introduced by partitioning the sample into blocks, where units in the same block share a common latent shock.
 Specifically, the number of blocks is $B_n = \lfloor n^{1 - d} \rfloor$ for a fixed parameter $d \in \{0, 0.1, 0.2, 0.25, 0.3\}$.
 The error for unit $i$ is